 Current issues and what the World Food Programme is doing

-In Haiti, 59 percent of people live in poverty and close to 25 percent in extreme poverty, while the richest 1 percent of Haitians own the same wealth as 45 percent of the poorest population.
-Three-quarters of Haitians live on less than US$2 per day and half of the population earns less than US$1 per day.
-Many people don’t have ready access to electricity, water, sanitation, or healthcare.
+As the only low-income country in the Americas, the Republic of Haiti in the Caribbean continues to face significant humanitarian, political and development challenges.
+Three-quarters of Haitians live on less than US$2 per day, and half of the population earns less than US$1 per day.
+Many people don’t have ready access to electricity, water, sanitation or healthcare.

 What is the World Food Programme doing in Haiti?

 WFP’s emergency response work currently focuses on supporting the Government of Haiti to provide emergency food assistance to those affected by Hurricane Matthew and the on-going drought.
 Assistance began with 30-day food ration distributions, and it is now partly shifting to cash-based transfers.
 WFP also supports the humanitarian community with logistics and telecommunication services to enable food storage and access to hard-to-reach areas.

 To help mitigate the impact of future disasters, WFP works to ensure that stocks of emergency food (such as high-energy biscuits, rice and beans) are on standby in the right locations before the start of the hurricane season, which runs from June to November each year..
 This enables a quicker response when disaster strikes.

 WFP delivers hot meals to 400,000 Haitian school children each day, across more 1,400 mainly public schools throughout the country.
 This provides the country’s biggest food safety net.
 A pilot school meals programme in the Nippes department uses locally produced food bought directly from smallholder farmers, improving children’s nutrition and stimulating the local economy.